chrislo27/RhythmHeavenRemixEditor/docs/README.md

 to end the music piece.
 You can only have **one** of these in the track at any given time.<br/>

 Entities are objects on the track that have a width.
-There are five types of entities.
+There are five main types of entities.

 **Cues** play a single sound effect.
 They may also loop.